couds/react-bulma-components/README.md

 Currently there are two ways to use this library depending of your needs and configuration:

-- **Basic**: You import from the main module the components and include the css your self (No treeshaking by default, no bulma variables override)
+- **Basic**: You import from the main module the components and include the css yourself (No treeshaking by default, no bulma variables override)
 - **Advanced**: You import from the lib folder the components you need, this is the more versatile way but need some extra configuration (See [Advanced Setup](https://github.com/couds/react-bulma-components#advanced) section)

 #### Basic